nuclio/nuclio/docs/reference/api-gateway/http.md

 - [Canary Function](#canary-function)

 <a id="none-auth"></a>
-## No Authentication
+## No authentication

 <a id="create-none"></a>
-### Create API Gateways
+### Create API gateways

-You can create an api gateway with basic authentication by sending a POST request to the following endpoint:
+You can create an API gateway with basic authentication by sending a POST request to the following endpoint:

 ```
 <nuclio-host-name>/api/api_gateways